tagion/tagion/tub/README.md

 ## Install Depencies

-Tagil, as a build system, works with Linux and macOS.
+Tub works with Linux and macOS.
 The preferred distribution is Ubuntu 20.04.2.0 LTS (Focal Fossa).

 At the moment, there is no cross-compilation flow, meaning you can only compile to your host machine's architecture.